scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 {% endtab %}
 {% endtabs %}

-Then in other parts of your code, you can write methods like this, which use pattern case-objects_1ing to handle the incoming message (assuming the methods `playSong`, `changeVolume`, and `stopPlayingSong` are defined somewhere else):
+Then in other parts of your code, you can write methods like this, which use pattern matching to handle the incoming message (assuming the methods `playSong`, `changeVolume`, and `stopPlayingSong` are defined somewhere else):

 {% tabs case-objects_2 class=tabs-scala-version %}
-{% tab 'Scala 2' for=case-objects_2 %}
+{% tab 'Scala 2' %}

 ```scala
 def handleMessages(message: Message): Unit = message match {